bimdata/documentation-old/doc_sphinx/viewer/index.rst

 * Javascript enabled
 * 2 GB RAM
-* Modern browser with ECMAScript 2015 support
+* Modern browser with WebGL support (`see which browsers have WebGL support`_)

 Recommended
 ------------

-For best performance, we recommend the latest versions of modern browsers: Firefox, Chrome, Edge or Safari.
+For best performance, use the latest versions of modern browsers: Firefox, Chrome, Edge or Safari.
+In addition to that, we recommend:

 * 4 GB RAM (1GB for the system, 1GB for the browser and 2GB for the Viewer)
-* Javascript and GPU hardware accelerated enabled
+* Javascript and built-in hardware acceleration enabled
-* Modern browser with ECMAScript 2015 support
+* Modern browser with `ECMAScript 2015 support`_

 .. _Including the Viewer in your app: ../viewer/include_viewer.html
 .. _init the Viewer: ../viewer/init_viewer.html